 We have presented an extension to Standard ML for separate compilation called SMLSC.
 Its focus is the unit, a program fragment that can depend on other program fragments through either separate or incremental compilation.
 Via the programming idiom of handoff units-that uses both separate and incremental compilation-we limit the number and complexity of linguistic mechanisms while supporting a convenient programming style.
 Our formal and abstract definition of the language ensures that it is unambiguously specified, and admits a variety of implementation strategies.

 Acknowledgements

-We thank Matthew Fluet and Carsten Varming for their comments on drafts of this manuscript.
+We thank Carsten Varming for comments on a draft of this manuscript.

 References